 1. Change is constant

-We change constantly and so does the world around us — including the working world.
+We change constantly and so does the world around us — including the world of work.
 Most people now encounter many jobs, in different occupations, organisations and industry sectors during their lifelong career journey.

 Adaptability and resilience are important skills to master.
 Every change, good or bad, brings new opportunities.
 It is said that the future belongs to those that can see it coming.
 Those who are most aware of change, in themselves and the world around them, are able to make proactive choices and benefit from change - rather than resist or complain about it.

 Since change is constant, learning needs to be ongoing.
 Learning does not end with the Leaving Cert or completion of third-level studies or training.
 Opportunities to learn are everywhere!